reb0und/QuickTerm/README.md

 # QuickTerm

 Extremely basic Go CLI tool to quickly find word synonyms.
 More features in future.
+(I did this very late for a simple script so the code is not very clean)